Do you need a Shopify cloud backup?

-Please keep in mind that, while this is a simple tutorial, it is by no means comprehensive.
-When creating a backup solution, many variables must be taken into accounts, such as GDPR compliance, data storage rules, and the use of strong information security measures to ensure the safety of the repository and client data.
+Please keep in mind that while this is a simple tutorial, it is by no means comprehensive.
+When creating a backup solution, many variables must be taken into account, such as GDPR compliance, data storage rules, and the use of strong information security measures to ensure the safety of the repository and client data.

 If you have enough tech people on your team and want to set up a Shopify cloud backup, follow these steps:

 STEP 1: Create a cloud backup tool using Shopify public APIs

 Some steps must be performed in order to utilize Shopify’s APIs, which may be found here -> Getting Started with Shopify APIs.